 The Master's of Accounting (MAc) is designed for students planning on professional careers in accounting.
 It complements the educational experience of the Bachelor of Business Administration (BBA) accounting major by providing the additional accounting and business knowledge needed by successful public accounting practitioners.
 Students who complete the MAc Program are well prepared to handle the subject matter covered in the Uniform CPA Exam.
-The MAc seeks to provide a solid foundation for entry into the public accounting profession by helping students develop the abilities to:
+The MAc seeks to provide a solid foundation for entry into the accounting profession by helping students develop their abilities to:

-- Enhance their knowledge of business and accounting, and apply it to give valuable services to clients; - Communicate clearly and effectively to clients and each other both orally and in writing; - Work effectively in groups; - Use information technology effectively and deal with technological developments; and - Continue to learn with a commitment to lifelong learning and continuing professional development.
+- Enhance their knowledge of business and accounting, and apply it to give valuable services to clients; - Communicate clearly and effectively both orally and in writing; - · Work effectively in groups; - Use information technology effectively and deal with technological developments; - Develop a commitment to lifelong learning and continuing professional development.